site logo

 }

 Here, <desired port> is the server port listened by shadowsocks. <desired password> is a secret password for authenticating shadowsocks connections.
+It's basically a second password.

 Then, run shadowsocks server on your Wireguard server by executing